 The other thing to consider is the sense of smell’s connection with memory.
 This part of the brain is the most ancient.
 Cats, like humans, form associations with scents.
 Think about the first things that come to mind when you smell bread baking in the oven or a cup of hot coffee.
-Some research suggests cats can rival dogs with their acute sensitivity.

 The Other Way Cats Smell